nodece/sonatype-central-publish-maven-plugin/README.md

 </settings>
 ```

-Alternatively, you can specify your credentials directly in the `<configuration>` section of your plugin.
+Alternatively, you can specify your credentials directly in the `<configuration>` section of the `sonatype-central-publish-maven-plugin`:

 ```xml
 <configuration>